 Subsection 5(a): The sole purpose of the Trustees is to manage the C&E Fund and to distribute its income within the meaning of IRS 501(c)(3) of the Internal Revenue Code in the form of charitable and educational assistance to qualified recipients.

-Subsection 5(b): The Twill keep separate books and separate checking, savings and investment accounts for the C&E Fund, including a detailed record of each disbursement from the C&E Fund.
+Subsection 5(b): The Treasurer will keep separate books and separate checking, savings and investment accounts for the C&E Fund, including a detailed record of each disbursement from the C&E Fund.

 Subsection 5(c): Disbursements from the C&E Fund will be made with the majority approval of the voting Trustees, including approval of the exact amount and payee.